Vontei/notes/week02/lectures/data-structures.md

 ## Objects

 Objects are the building blocks of javascript.
 You can make very complex structures out of objects.
-They are very similar to arrays, except that the accessor doesn't have to be a number.
-Here is a simple example:
+They are very similar to arrays, except that the accessor doesn't have to be a number and they are unordered.

+Examples:

 ```javascript
 var myObj = {}; // Creates an empty object literal